danicrosby/Lucid-Dream-Journal/README.md

 - [ ] For user to see web chart of mood tracked over time
 - [ ] Reminders to log dream
+- [ ] Made for mobile, but fully responsive design
+- [ ] Able to share dreams (export) to another user

 ## Contributors
 [Dani Crosby](https://github.com/danicrosby)